mpicbg-scicomp/gearshifft/README.md

 - clFFT 2.12.0 (against FFTW 3.3.4)
 - OpenCL 1.2-4.4.0.117 (Nvidia)
 - Nvidia Kepler K80 GPU and Kepler K20X GPU

+## Issues
+- clFFT does not support arbitrary transform sizes.
+The benchmark will print only these tests as failed.
+- at the moment this is for single-GPUs, batches are not considered

 ## Roadmap
 - [x] cuFFT